 Watch or listen to recordings of yourself.
 You’ll inevitably notice verbal tics or confusing statements that you completely missed during the actual interaction.
 Every time you do, make a quick note of the issue so you can avoid it in the future.

 Reviewing your conversations also gives you the chance to analyze your prospects’ reactions.
-For example, maybe your method of handling objections seems to work in the moment -- but you realize those same objections came up again during the next call.
-Clearly, what you thought was a clever counterpoint didn’t translate.
+For example, maybe your method of handling objections seems to work at the moment, but you realize those same objections came up again during the next call.
+Unfortunately, what you thought was a clever counterpoint didn’t translate.
 Once you’ve found the weak spots in your communication methods, you can adjust accordingly.

 Finish this sentence: “Bread” is to “butter” as “humility” is to ____.